 Choose glaze if:

-• You need a short-term visual boost
+- You need a short-term visual boost

 Choose wax if:

-• You care deeply about gloss and depth
+- You care about gloss and depth

 Choose sealant if:

-• Your car is a daily driver
+- It’s a daily driver

-• It lives outdoors often
+- It parks outdoors often

-• You want lower-maintenance protection
+- You want lower-maintenance protection

 Edge case: should you layer them?